riflechess/riflechess.github.io/stp/summaries/Audit_Committee_on_2025-04-22_400_PM.md

 The meeting also discussed the importance of community engagement and outreach, with some staff members expressing a need for clear guidance on their roles and responsibilities in this area.
 The committee agreed to provide feedback on the report by May 12th, with a final deadline of May 29th for the completion of the audit report.

-Additionally, the committee discussed the plan for selecting a new community advisor, with Chair Nacre suggesting that members submit their top three candidates by May 6th.
+Additionally, the committee discussed the plan for selecting a new community advisor, with Chair Noecker suggesting that members submit their top three candidates by May 6th.